nberger/ring-logger/README.md

 if none is given.

 This is beta-level software.
 A number of people are using it in the wild.
-API changes are unlikely at this point.
+API changes are very likely at this point.
 Bugs are possible.
 Pull requests are welcome!

 Usage